Trump’s power on Twitter, Facebook will outlive his presidency

 “Whenever Trump leaves, he will leave with the biggest direct-to-supporter communications infrastructure in modern politics,” said Philip N. Howard, director of the Oxford Internet Institute.
 “He’ll be able to keep his supporters in an information bubble for an extended period well beyond the end of his public office.
 And he’ll have a loyal and adoring audience for his political heckling and product placement — the ultimate distribution network for conspiracy, sensationalism, extremism and polarization.”

-The nation’s first president, George Washington, set a standard of non-intervention by stepping down after two terms and retiring to his Northern Virginia plantation, Mount Vernon, despite growing rancor among his fellow Founding Fathers.
+The nation’s first president, George Washington, set a standard of nonintervention by stepping down after two terms and retiring to his Northern Virginia plantation, Mount Vernon, despite growing rancor among his fellow Founding Fathers.

 Many presidents have since taken more visible and vocal roles after leaving office, Naftali said.
-Theodore Roosevelt, for example, soured on his hand-picked successor, William Howard Taft, and started his own political party.
+Theodore Roosevelt, for example, soured on his handpicked successor, William Howard Taft, and started his own political party.
 Roosevelt then ran unsuccessfully again for the presidency, in 1912, four years after initially stepping down.

-But recent decades — in an era in which the power of television has made presidents akin to celebrities capable of reaching most of the nation with an immediacy once impossible — have seen former presidents of both parties largely step away from the political spotlight after leaving the White House.
+But recent decades — in an era where the power of television has made presidents akin to celebrities capable of reaching most of the nation with an immediacy once impossible — have seen former presidents of both parties largely step away from the political spotlight after leaving the White House.

 Trump’s predecessor, Barack Obama, didn’t even open his own Twitter account until his second term but eventually built an even larger Twitter following than Trump’s, accumulating 125 million followers.
 But Obama largely held his tongue on partisan politics until recent months, as this year’s presidential campaign quickened.
 And Obama has never tweeted with anything close to the frequency or impact of Trump.

 Trump’s ability to command attention goes far beyond the mere numbers of followers he has on various platforms.
-Even his detractors agree the president has rare skill at using Twitter to drive conversation with posts that are often harsh — even inflammatory — but hard to ignore.
+Even his detractors agree the president has a rare skill at using Twitter to drive conversation with posts that are often harsh — even inflammatory — but hard to ignore.
 His rapid-fire style, complete with frequent capitalizations and the occasional spelling error, makes his voice hard to tune out.

 Trump also benefits from the unrivaled enthusiasm of his followers, many of whom share his messages instantaneously by using software to automatically retweet him, researchers have found.
-Some use his Twitter feed as a primary source of their news, akin to having the television always on in the background, said Claire Wardle, U.S. Director of First Draft, a nonprofit organization focused on addressing misinformation and disinformation.
+Some use his Twitter feed as a primary source of their news, akin to having the television always on in the background, said Claire Wardle, U.S. director of First Draft, a nonprofit organization focused on addressing misinformation and disinformation.

 “The networked infrastructure that the Internet allows, he has capitalized on that in an extraordinary way,” Wardle said.
 “He has his megaphone, but he also has this network that takes his messages and distributes it in their own communities.”

-She pointed out that prior to the 2016 election, Trump had conversations with television networks about having his own show.
+She pointed out that before the 2016 election, Trump had conversations with TV networks about having his own show.
 “But today he doesn’t need Trump TV when he has the most powerful communication network at his fingertips,” Wardle said.

-Whenever he leaves the White House, Trump will lose the extra leeway that Twitter affords world leaders, and Facebook may stop bending it policies to soothe criticisms from the president and his political allies.
+Whenever he leaves the White House, Trump will lose the extra leeway that Twitter affords world leaders, and Facebook may stop bending its policies to soothe criticisms from the president and his political allies.
 But even when that deference disappears, Trump will retain the ability to turn up the volume on his claims, even if he may have to become more cautious about how he makes them.

 He has used his time in office effectively to grow his follower base tremendously.
 Trump’s median number of retweets, which was 66 the month before announcing his candidacy in June 2015, has soared by nearly 30,000 percent, to 19,600 last month, said Darren Linvill, a social media researcher at Clemson University.